csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 # The presentation syntax on the slides

 - MPI calls are presented as pseudocode
-    - actual C and Fortran interfaces are given in reference section
+    - actual C and Fortran interfaces are given in the reference section
     - Fortran error code argument not included

 MPI_Function(`arg1`{.input}, `arg2`{.output})